69th Infantry Division (United States): Combat chronicle

-The 69th Infantry Division arrived in England, 12 December 1944, where it continued its training.
+The 69th Infantry Division arrived in England, on 12 December 1944, where it continued its training.

-It landed in Le Havre, France, 24 January 1945, and moved to Belgium to relieve the 99th Division, 12 February, and hold defensive positions in the Siegfried Line.
-The division went over to the attack, 27 February, capturing the high ridge east of Prether to facilitate use of the Hellenthal-Hollerath Highway.
+It landed in Le Havre, France, on 24 January 1945, and moved to Belgium to relieve the 99th Division, on 12 February, and hold defensive positions in the Siegfried Line.
+The division went over to the attack, on 27 February, capturing the high ridge east of Prether to facilitate use of the Hellenthal-Hollerath Highway.

 In a rapid advance to the east, the 69th took Schmidtheim and Dahlem, 7 March.
 The period from 9 to 21 March was spent in mopping up activities and training.
-The division resumed its forward movement to the west bank of the Rhine, crossing the river and capturing the fortress of Ehrenbreitstein, 27 March.
+The division resumed its forward movement to the west bank of the Rhine, crossing the river and capturing the fortress of Ehrenbreitstein, on 27 March.

 It relieved the 80th Division in Kassel, 7 April, seized Hannoversch Münden on the 8th and Weissenfels on the 14th against sharp opposition, and captured Leipzig, 19 April, following a fierce struggle within the city.
 Eilenburg fell, 23 April, and the east bank of the Mulde River was secured.

 Two days later, division patrols in the area between the Elbe and the Mulde Rivers contacted elements of the Soviet 5th Guards Army at Strehla, in the vicinity of Riesa and again at Torgau on Elbe Day.
 Until VE-day, the 69th patrolled and policed its area.
-Occupation duties were given to the division until it left for home and inactivation 7 September.
+Occupation duties were given to the division until it left for home and inactivation on 7 September.